High School: Testing

 Testing Options and Requirements:

-High school level students are required to sit for the BASI or submit one of the approved alternate evaluations before credits will be certified on the student's official transcript.
+High school level students are required to submit one of the approved evaluations before credits will be certified on the student's official transcript.
 Testing or review must show that the student has accomplished a minimum of one year of academic progress in the core academic disciplines and/or obtained a level of proficiency that is commensurate with the grade issued.

-ACT-SAT logo High schoolers that have finished Algebra I and are planning to attend college may prefer to use the SAT from the College Board or the ACT instead of the BASI.
-Students who have taken the ACT, SAT or PSAT after February 2021 may use those results as their end- of-year evaluation, and are not required to take the BASI.
+High schoolers that have finished Algebra I and are planning to attend college may prefer to use the SAT from the College Board, the ACT or the CLT.
+Students who have taken the ACT, SAT, CLT or PSAT after February 2021 may use those results as their end- of-year evaluation, and are not required to take a normed reference assesment.
 All college-bound Juniors and Seniors should use the ACT or SAT as their end-of-year evaluation.
 Additional information about each test and its format is provided later on this page.

 To sign up for the ACT or SAT from the College Board, use the FOFCAI school code: 100-829